Tips when using empower and large file sizes (20MB+) with OneDrive, SharePoint, or co-authoring

 For further guidance or tailored setup support, contact your empower® Express team.

-☎️ Book a call to learn how empower® Express can help you and arrange a demo or training.
+Book a call or a meeting to learn how empower® Express can help you and arrange a demo

-✉️Contact us if you need any more information or have any questions.
+Contact us (support@empower.express) if you have any questions

-📅 Click here to learn more empower® Express and sign up for a free trial.
+Click here to learn more and sign up for a free trial